 Before law school, Scott worked in the construction industry in a variety of roles, including as a design professional, contractor, and owner's representative.
 He has successfully handled numerous construction matters for owners, architects, engineers, and contractors.
 He has extensive experience with a variety of contractual risk management issues, including force majeure, indemnities, insurance, liability limitation, training, and compliance.

-Scott also maintains an active pro bono practice.
-In particular, he has represented women and unaccompanied children seeking refuge in the United States from abandonment and violence in Central America.
+Scott's pro bono representations have included helping women and unaccompanied children seeking refuge in the United States from abandonment and violence in Central America.

 Arbitration for One is Not Arbitration for All: Sixth Circuit Allows Lawsuit Against Indirect Parties Following Consolidated Arbitration